 Remote monitoring as an alternative to minimize the time spent in the lab

-As a lab worker or researcher working with cell cultures, these “new normal” COVID-19 rules mean having to make considerable adjustments in how to plan your day.
+As a lab worker or researcher working with cell cultures, these “new normal” COVID-19 rules mean having to make considerable adjustments to how to plan your day.
 You cannot stay “a bit longer” if you want to finish an experiment.
 You cannot plan many experiments at the same time.
 You cannot improvise.

 Time is a limiting factor and cells require routine checks to properly plan the next steps in your experiments.
-Remote cell culture monitoring devices equipped with cloud service offer a solution.
+Remote cell culture monitoring devices, equipped with cloud service, offer a solution.
 Remote monitoring provides a way to assess your cell culture without having to take them out of the incubator.
-To do so, a small cloud connected microscopy platform is set up inside the incubator so the cells can be monitored in real time through an online environment.
+To do so, a small cloud-connected microscopy platform is set up inside the incubator so the cells can be monitored in real-time through an online environment.

 An automated live-cell imaging solution

 Remote monitoring devices also offer the option of performing live-cell imaging experiments.
-They are an ideal solution in COVID-19 times, because experiments that last days can be performed without ever having to enter the lab, saving time and respecting social distancing norms.
+They are an ideal solution in COVID-19 times, because experiments that last days can be performed without ever having to enter the lab, saving time, and respecting social distancing norms.

-An additional advantage of using remote monitoring devices for live-cell imaging is kinetic imaging of a single cell culture over a period of time, requires fewer cells than if multiple experiments are ran with sacrifice at desired time points.
+An additional advantage of using remote monitoring devices for live-cell imaging is kinetic imaging of a single cell culture over a period of time, requires fewer cells than if multiple experiments are run with sacrifice at desired time points.
 As an extra benefit, less time is needed for culturing and medium changing.

 A good way of illustrating the benefit of these devices is their use for drug screening (for example, for antiviral compounds against SARS-CoV-2).
 Image-based analysis of live cells in a time-resolved manner provides a complete picture of dynamic biological processes.
-By quantifying transient phenotypic responses of the cells in any given time point, you to determine accurate scheduling and dosing regimens of your drug.
+By quantifying transient phenotypic responses of the cells in any given time point, you can determine accurate scheduling and dosing regimens of your drug.

 The case of high containment labs (BSL-3/4)

 Laboratories where experiments are performed with highly pathogenic microorganisms, like SARS-CoV-2, are known as high containment laboratories or biosecurity level 3 or 4 laboratories (BSL-3 or BSL-4).
-They are the ones depicted in the news, where lab workers can be seen wearing a wide variety of personal protective equipment (whole body suits, gloves, shoe covers, goggles, masks, head covers, respirators, etc.).
+They are the ones depicted in the news, where lab workers can be seen wearing a wide variety of personal protective equipment (whole-body suits, gloves, shoe covers, goggles, masks, head covers, respirators, etc.).
 We are talking about laboratories where a long list of rules already exists to provide adequate protection against the pathogen.
 If on top of that you add the COVID-19 rules of social distancing and time constraints, work in these laboratories can become even more arduous.